I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes

 Ammonia is widely criticized in the hairdressing industry because people have come to think of it as an ingredient that causes damage and harms your hair.
 This couldn't be further from the truth, and ammonia actually plays a crucial part in the hair dye's development process.

 The cuticle layer of the hair shaft normally sits flat, opening only under conditions like heat and an alkaline pH.
 The role of ammonia in hair dye is to create the perfect pH necessary to open the cuticles and actually allow the hair dye to penetrate into the cortex where natural pigment is lightened and artificial color is deposited.
 Without the ammonia, hair dye couldn't penetrate into the hair and wouldn't be able to work.

 Hair dyes without ammonia were designed to profit from fear.
 With the popular misconception that ammonia is overly bad for hair, there was a chance for manufacturers to break into a new market.
 The problem is that these hair dyes aren't any better for your hair.

-Just as the name would suggest, developer is what develops the color.
+Just as the name would suggest, the developer is what develops the color.
 Hydrogen peroxide is an oxidant and causes oxidation.
 This oxidation decolorizes your natural melanin pigment to lighten your hair, whilst the oxidation reacts with the color molecules in the permanent hair color to form dye molecules that can't be washed out of your hair.

 Intermediates and Couplers